What is refixing my mortgage?

 It is when you move your mortgage from one bank to another, re-negotiating the terms of the loan in the process.
 You can either refinance during your fixed rate term, paying break fees in the process, or you can wait until your fixed rate term finishes and then refinance without break fees.
 There are three common reasons for mortgage refinancing; debt consolidation – where you can roll high-interest debts into your low-interest mortgage, to access more lending, or to save money.

 Is refinancing going to save you money?

-We only ever recommend refinancing if your own bank is unwilling or unable to come to the party and meet your rate expectations and/or new lending requirements and LVR levels.
-When assessing whether refinancing is going to save you money, it’s important to consider the financial costs involved, as well as the time commitment required.
+We only ever recommend switching if your own bank is unwilling or unable to come to the party and meet your rate expectations and/or new lending requirements and LVR levels.
+When assessing whether a bank change is going to save you money, it’s important to consider the financial costs involved, as well as the time commitment required.
 But ultimately yes it will save you money – or we wouldn’t suggest it as an option.
 The spreadsheets provided will help you understand the numbers so you can make decisions based on costs and savings.

 Step 1: We’ll approach your own bank for their most competitive rates and cash retention offer (getting cashback should not drive your decision making process and is not common from your existing bank).
 We will assess if you can restructure with relative ease and get the products and loan terms you want and need.

 If this is in line with your expectations, great!
 No need to refinance ( or swap banks).
 We’ll help you review your loan structure.
 At any one time we’ll have multiple applications with each bank across New Zealand, for many different clients, so we have a good feel for what rates you should be able to expect.
 We will not submit your application to multiple lenders without a good reason to do so.